DrEntropy/turingTest/readme.md

 * For now I have compared two approaches with a more direct parameterization of the LV model.
 The PYMC model took 2.5 minutes to sample 4 chains of 1000, while the turing model took 1m20s, however the turing mode was doing the chains in serial not parallel as in the pymc mode.

-* Another issue i found is that dealing with thanos tensors and such can be a pain.
-I was not able to implement the protection against negative values in the pyhton case, but some the sampling would sometimes crash.
-In Julia this was trivial.
+* Another issue i found is that dealing with pytensor and such can be a pain.
+For example, in Julia, to implement a "log if positive" function, I could just define the function in teh most straightforward way.
+In PYMC, I had to use special PyTensor functions to make this happen.
+On the other hand, it might not have been for the PYMC version.